Kliff Kingsbury

-Kliff Timothy Kingsbury (born August 9, 1979) is an American football coach and former quarterback.
-He was previously a collegiate football coach from 2008 to 2018, where he achieved recognition for his development of quarterback prospects.
-During his collegiate career, Kingsbury served as the offensive quality control coach for two-time Sammy Baugh Trophy winner Case Keenum at Houston, the offensive coordinator for Heisman Trophy winner Johnny Manziel at Texas A&M, and the head coach for Sammy Baugh Trophy winner and future NFL MVP Patrick Mahomes at Texas Tech.
-Kingsbury was the head coach of the Arizona Cardinals from 2019 through the 2022 season.
+Kliff Timothy Kingsbury (born August 9, 1979) is an American professional football coach and former quarterback who is the offensive coordinator for the Washington Commanders of the National Football League (NFL).
+He played college football for the Texas Tech Red Raiders, finishing in the top three in several school passing records before being selected in the sixth round of the 2003 NFL draft by the New England Patriots.
+He was a member of several other NFL and CFL teams before entering coaching in 2008.

+Kingsbury was the offensive coordinator of the 2011 Houston Cougars that led the NCAA in nearly all offensive statistics that season, averaging 50 points and nearly 600 yards per game.
+He was later the head coach of Texas Tech (2013–2018) and the NFL's Arizona Cardinals (2019–2022).
+Kingsbury has been cited for his work in developing quarterbacks Case Keenum, Johnny Manziel, Baker Mayfield, Patrick Mahomes, Kyler Murray, Caleb Williams, and Jayden Daniels.

 Early life

-Kingsbury was born in San Antonio, Texas, to Tim and Sally (née Moeller) Kingsbury.
-Kingsbury played high school football at New Braunfels High School (Texas), where his father, Tim, was head coach.
+Kingsbury was born on August 9, 1979, in San Antonio, Texas.
+Kingsbury played football at New Braunfels High School, where his father was head coach.
 Kingsbury also was a member of the baseball, basketball, and track teams.
 As a quarterback at New Braunfels, Kingsbury threw for 3,009 yards and 34 touchdowns while leading the team to the Class 5A Division II semifinals and a 13–2 record.
 He was named the offensive MVP in the Texas High School Coaches All-Star Game.
 Kingsbury graduated 3rd in his class of 450, and was an Academic All-State selection.
-In May 2018, Kingsbury was formally inducted into the Texas High School Football Hall of Fame.
+Kingsbury was inducted into the Texas High School Football Hall of Fame in 2018.